[ << previous | index | next >> ]

 After lunch, we measured a bunch of lenses, and learnt a lot about the testing methods they use here.
-As we wrapped up for the day, Kato-san said they woudl like to take us out for dinner tonight.
-He drove us back into Utsunomiya to our hotel (right across the road from the taxi stand and gyoza statue), where we checked in before meeting him and Saito-san in the lobby.
+As we wrapped up for the day, Kato-san said they would like to take us out for dinner tonight.
+He drove us back into Utsunomiya to Hotel Fair City (right across the road from the taxi stand and gyoza statue), where we checked in before meeting him and Saito-san in the lobby.

 We walked along the cold streets, taking care not to slip on ice that had formed during the day from the snow.
 First they showed us where we could catch the Canon commuter bus tomorrow morning to get back out to the factory, then they led us a few blocks away to a restaurant called Seychelles.
 We met another couple of the lens guys we'd met this morning there, and we had a lovely dinner.